Pylons/pyramid/docs/narr/testing.rst

 Pilgrim.

-:app:`Pyramid` provides a number of facilities that make unit, integration, and cunctional tests easier to write.
+:app:`Pyramid` provides a number of facilities that make unit, integration, and functional tests easier to write.
 The facilities become particularly useful when your code calls into :app:`Pyramid` -related framework functions.

 .. index::